Skip to Main Content

 What citation management tool should you use?

-Wondering which of these tools is right for you?
+Wondering which of tool is right for you?
 Take a look at this comparison chart from the University of Toronto Library to see which will fit your needs: Citation Software Comparison Table

 Citation Generators

 Thinking of using an online citation generator?
-While it might be faster and easier, it might not be right.
-No matter which citation generator you use, none of them is perfect, and it is up to you to check the results for accuracy.
+Remember that no matter which citation generator you use, none of them are perfect, and it is up to you to check the results for accuracy.
 Refer to your handouts or to the appropriate style manual to determine if your citations are correct.

 Bibme supports APA, MLA, Chicago, and Turabian citation styles.
 It allows searching for your item and will autofill the information if it finds it.
 You will need to register to use the service, but it is free.